vuong056/UTA-CSE-5311-Project/README.md

 # UTA-CSE-5311-Project

-This project aims to compare Kruskal's and Prim's algorithms for finding minimum spanning trees (MST) in a graph.
+<h1>This project aims to compare Kruskal's and Prim's algorithms for finding minimum spanning trees (MST) in a graph.
 We generate random graphs using the networkx library, apply the two algorithms, and measure their execution times.

 Import necessary libraries:
 networkx for generating and working with graphs.